scao53/shiyacao.github.io/_pages/about.md

 </div>

-Sophia Silovsky is a 2024 senior with a major in Statistical and Data Sciences and a minor in Sociology.
-She wishes to investigate social justice issues, in particular disability, with statistical methods.
+Hello, my name is Sophia Silovsky.
+I am a senior with a Statistical and Data Sciences major and a Sociology minor.
+I am interested in investigating social justice issues, in particular disability, with statistical and data analytical methods.
+I am eager to utilize my current skills and learn more about this intersection of quantitative analysis and disability-based data.
+I joined the DIAL lab in Spring 2024, and I am excited to further research in disability inclusion.

 ### Lab Alumni